Balenciaga: Support for Ukraine

-In March 2022 during Paris Fashion Week, Balenciaga expressed support for Ukraine during the Russian-Ukrainian War.
+In March 2022 during Paris Fashion Week, Balenciaga expressed support for Ukraine during the Russo-Ukrainian War.
 T-shirts in yellow and blue (like the Ukrainian flag) were placed on the chairs.
-Creative director Demna Gvasalia recited a poem by Ukrainian writer Oleksandr Oles, "Live Ukraine, live for beauty," at the beginning and end of the show.
-He noted that this show is self-explanatory, as a dedication to "fearlessness, resistance, and the victory of love and peace."
+Creative director Demna Gvasalia recited a poem "Live Ukraine, live for beauty" by Ukrainian writer Oleksandr Oles at the beginning and end of the show.
+He noted that this show is self-explanatory, as a dedication to "fearlessness, resistance, and the victory of love and peace".
 The brand also made donations to the UN World Food Programme to support Ukrainian refugees.